google/zetasql/docs/one-pager.md

 If you select `PERCENT`, the value must be between 0 and 100.
 If you select `ROWS`, the value must be greater than or equal to 0.

+The `REPEATABLE` clause is optional.
+When it is used, repeated executions of the sampling operation return a result table with identical rows for a given repeat argument, as long as the underlying data does not change. `repeat_argument` represents a sampling seed and must be a positive value of type `INT64`.

 The following examples illustrate the use of the `TABLESAMPLE` operator.

 Select from a table using the `RESERVOIR` sampling method: